sudonap/sudonap.github.io/_posts/2023-06-29-THM-Bookstore.md

 ---
 layout: post
-title: "HTB Shocker write-up"
+title: "TryHackMe - Alfred walkthrough without metasploit"
 ---

-## Intro
+# Intro

 Just to get things clear, I am a total noob so take the information provided with a generous pinch of salt.